 The Defining Moment

-Posted June 29, 2018 by Graceful Serendipity in Catholic Counseling, Journey / 0 Comments
+Posted June 29, 2018 by Graceful Serendipity in Uncategorized / 0 Comments

 Imagine writing something so repeatedly, you lose your voice.
 Any gained wisdom seems lost as you know your words have the power to hurt or heal.
 Even writing the words toxic person, causes my breath to hitch.
 This isn’t about them.
 Who they were.
 Why they did what they did.
 It could be for a multitude of reasons.
 Maybe they suffer from a personality disorder.
 An addiction.
 The inability to love and feel loved.
 The why isn’t important.